-- 1 Follow the procedure in Before working inside your computer. - 2 To remove the cover: - a Loosen the thumbscrew that secures the cover to the computer [1].
+- 1 Follow the procedure in Before working inside your computer. - 2 To release the cover: - a Loosen the captive screws that secure the cover to the computer [1]. - b Slide the cover toward the back of the computer [2].

-b Slide and lift the cover to remove from the computer.
+3 Lift the cover to remove from the computer [3].